gsheir/arsenal_corners/README.md

-# Analysis of Arsenal's corners so far in the WSL in 2025/26
+# Analysis of Arsenal Women's corners so far in the WSL in 2025/26

 A tool to cluster and analyse the quality of Arsenal's corners.